128technology/docs/docs/config_basics.md

 ![popup](/img/config_force_regen2.png)
 ![dialog](/img/config_force_regen3.png)

-## Running
+## Running Configuration

 The running configuration is the set of configuration elements that the SSR is currently using to make routing decisions, forward traffic, enforce policy, etc. The SSR loads the running configuration when the software starts; this configuration will either be the one that it retrieves at start from its conductor, or from its local disk (in the case where it is either unmanaged, or unable to reach its conductor).

-## Candidate Configuration Concurrency
+## Candidate Configuration

-Configuration concurrency creates a candidate configuration for each user the first time they edit their configuration, allowing multiple administrators to modify the running configuration at the same time.
+Configuration concurrency was introduced in version 5.6.
+This feature creates a candidate configuration for each user the first time they edit their configuration, allowing multiple administrators to modify the running configuration at the same time.

 :::note
 Beginning with 5.3, the candidate configuration is not saved to disk and will not persistent through reboot.
 It is strongly recommended that you export candidate configurations occasionally when making large or important changes to avoid losing your work.